American Society of Ketamine

 We recognize that therapeutic ketamine is being administered by clinicians through different routes of delivery (IV, IM, IN, PO, etc.).
 ASKP3 does not endorse any particular route of delivery however we feel it is important that the combination of delivery and dose do not cross over from KNAI to moderate sedation unless the provider and clinical setting are appropriate for that treatment.

-Patients should be screened for and have been found to have a condition that is appropriate for ketamine treatment – examples include Unipolar Major Depression, Bipolar Depression, PTSD, OCD, Fibromyalgia, CRPS and other forms of chronic pain.
+Patients should be screened for and have been found to have a condition that is appropriate for ketamine treatment – examples include Unipolar Major Depression, Bipolar Depression, PTSD, OCD, Anxiety, Eating Disorders, Suicidal Ideation, Fibromyalgia, CRPS and other forms of chronic pain.

 A full history and physical including psychiatric disorders and substance abuse disorders should be completed in the patient’s chart.
 The patient’s medications and allergies should also be documented to reduce reasonable risk of medication interaction and side effects.

-Practitioners should have their established protocol easily available to the public.
+Practitioners should make their established protocol and details of treatment available to patients and to the community.
 The use of “secret formulations” and “proprietary blends” runs counter to the concept of evidence-based medicine.

 The patient’s vital signs should be monitored during administration and return to pre-administration values before discharge from the clinic.
 An appropriately licensed and qualified medical provider should be present during the administration as well.